 What if the Dead Sea Scrolls were damaged?
 What if the Pope’s library burned down?
 In “Digital Humanities: How Everyone Can Get a Library Card to the World’s Most Exclusive Collections Online,” George Washington University associate professor of history Diane H. Cline explores the research opportunities and potential impact of Digital Humanities projects.
 This new field not only preserves publications, it extends access to the humanities to anyone with Internet access.

 Want to follow a fourth-century pilgrim itinerary from Bordeaux via Constantinople to the Holy Land?
 Experiment with ancient travel times and their costs over land, sea and sand in the Roman Empire?
-University of Iowa assistant professor of classics Sarah E. Bond explains in “Map Quests: Geography, Digital Humanities and the Ancient World” how the Digital Humanities offers opportunities to explore, interact with and contribute to maps of the ancient world.
+University of Iowa assistant professor of classics Sarah E. Bond explains in “Map Quests: Geography, Digital Humanities and the Ancient World” how the Digital Humanities offer opportunities to explore, interact with and contribute to maps of the ancient world.

 Open Access to Digital Data